 They may have thought they could eat whatever they want, as long as they worked out.
-The only downside is that it’s staying consistent in the kitchen that will help out in the long run.
+As most of us have already discovered, however, staying consistent in the kitchen makes the biggest difference in the long run.

-Just like how the keywords you bid on that help increase your chances of being a search result, the negative keywords you choose help filter out unwanted clicks that don’t turn into conversions.
+While the keywords you bid on help increase your chances of being seen as a search result, negative keywords help filter out unwanted clicks that won’t turn into conversions.

 By adding them to your PPC account, negative keywords help you save money and can improve your PPC performance by easily increasing your click-through rates.